Toward Stable and Environmentally Sound Energy

 In the IGCC sector, JGC has designed and constructed IGCC facilities in Japan that burn residual oil from petroleum refining.
 In CCS, we have engineering and construction experience not only in Japan, but also in Algeria and Australia.
 The Osaki CoolGen Project was therefore a unique opportunity for JGC to apply technical expertise and knowledge gained from past projects.

-After participating in the initial stage of building the oxygen-blown coal IGCC facilities of this project for Osaki CoolGen Corporation (a Chugoku Electric Power and J-Power joint venture) in 2012, JGC received orders for the second stage of carbon capture and storage facility engineering and construction, and the project kicked off in May 2017.
+After participating in the initial stage of building the oxygen-blown coal IGCC facilities of this project for Osaki CoolGen Corporation (a Chugoku Electric Power and J-Power joint venture) in 2012, JGC received orders for the second stage of carbon capture facility engineering and construction, and the project kicked off in May 2017.

 Challenging Project on a Remote Island